Italy

 Administrative penalties

-For the violations committed as from 1 September 2024
+For the violations committed as of 1 September 2024

 Failure to file a tax return results in a fixed penalty of 120% of the taxes due.
 Minimum penalties (ranging from EUR 250 to EUR 1,000) are applicable if no tax liability emerged in the return.